Here are a dozen tips to consider, whether you feel secure or think your job may soon disappear:

 2. Imagine the worst-case scenario and make a plan.
 What if you lost your job?
 What would you do?
 When you examine and confront the situation, you can consider possible options.
 At the very least, you will feel that you have more control over your reactions if that scenario should indeed occur.
 Here’s the trick: Once you have a plan of action, stop focusing on the potential downside and start searching for potential opportunities.

 3. Neutralize your fear.
-Neuroscience tells us that when the fear system of the brain is active, exploratory activity and risk-taking are turned off.
+Neuroscience tells us that when the brain’s fear system is active, exploratory activity and risk-taking are turned off.
 You can start to neutralize that system by avoiding people who are all “doom and gloom” about the economy and by turning off the constant barrage of bad news from the media.

 4. Keep a positive attitude.
 You never know when a seemingly negative situation may turn out to be for the best.
 If your job changes or disappears, it’s an excellent chance to learn something new, discover untapped skills and meet new people.
 If you keep a positive attitude, you’ll be able to rally your energy toward furthering your career – regardless of the circumstances.